ow-mods/ow-mod-manager/README.md

 First, remember that uninstalling the Mod Manager won't uninstall your mods.
 Make sure to remove all mods and run the game once before uninstalling.

-You can uninstall the Mod Manager by searching for "Add or remove programs" in the start menu (or in the control panel), and then finding OuterWildsModManager in the list.
+You can uninstall the Mod Manager by searching for "Add or remove programs" in the start menu (or in the control panel), and then finding "Outer Wilds Mod Manager" in the list.

 ## It doesn't work / I found a bug / I have a request